Liner Notes for CD: "Eastside Sound, Vol. 2

 Richard Morin- vocals, guitar (1965)

-Click here for the Mark & the Escorts Gallery
+For more info click here to go to the Mark & the Escorts pages

 Previous page || Go to next miscellaneous writings article